zdave-parity/jam-np/simple.md

 <-- FIN
 ```

-### CE 130: Justification request
+### CE 130: Grandpa justification request

-Request for justifications associated with a block.
+Request for the Grandpa justification associated with a block.

-Justification Type is an enum where 0 is Grandpa and 1 is Beefy (not implemented yet).
-Encoded Justification is the encoding of the specific justification based on type.
-If the type is Grandpa then this decodes to Grandpa Justification.

 Votes Ancestries is the set of headers routing all precommit target blocks to the commit target block.
 In normal operation this will be empty as validators will vote for the same proposed block that will then be the committed block.

+If the responding validator does not have the justification it should stop the stream.

 ```
 Votes Ancestries = len++[Header]
 Grandpa Justification = Round Number ++ Commit ++ Votes Ancestries

-Justification Type = 0 OR 1
-Encoded Justification = len++[u8]
-Justification = Justification Type ++ Encoded Justification Justifications = len++[Justification]

 --> Header Hash
 --> FIN
-<-- Justifications
+<-- Grandpa Justification
 <-- FIN
 ```